gmdfalk/demimove/README.md

 ####A file browser for mass renaming

-Demimove is a file browser written with python2.7 and PyQt4.
+Demimove is a mass renaming file browser for Linux and Windows, written with python2.7 and PyQt4.

 A couple of features you might find interesting:
 * Interactivity: Demimove allows adding/removing of (multiple) targets quickly by mouse interaction (instead of  or complementary to matching via regex/globbing patterns).
 * Automatic Previews: Demimove provides an automatic and immediate preview of any change.